aws-samples/sagemaker-workshop/content/security_for_users/notebook/_index.md

 weight = 50
 +++

-In this module we will introduce you to the recommended practices for using Amazon SageMaker in a secure data science environment.
-Like many other AWS services, Amazon SageMaker is secure by default.
-Throughout this workshop we will show you how you can create a data science environment that meets common security requirements for many customers.
-We will cover various security topics and provide lab materials to exercise and explore the many security features available with Amazon SageMaker.
+You have now accessed a Jupyter notebook server running within a secured data science environment.
+It has no Internet access and only grants you access to a hosted PyPI mirror and Amazon S3.
+Using this environment you will not work through the various stages of the machine learning lifecycle, from data exploration, through training, and finally to hosting and monitoring.

 Let's get started.